 Venerated for its iron-related traits including arrow-straight brawny stems, fluffy warm rust-tinged seed heads and a rugged constitution, this easily grown late bloomer roams the moist prairies from Ohio to North Dakota and south to Missouri, Oklahoma and Texas.
 Glabrous green linear leaves line smooth stalks, rendering a brilliant purple burst of densely clustered composite flowers that hosts the American Painted Lady butterfly.
 Its substantial hard-working presence can be featured in informal borders or meadow-style settings and ensconced with Sanguisorba 'Chocolate Tip', Eryngium yuccifolium and native grasses.

 We owe a round of applause to Dr. Allen Armitage for his University of Georgia plant trials, which produced this highly touted tasteful selection of Arkansas resident, Vernonia lettermannii.
 Distinguished by delicate looking thread-like green leaves, the robust, yet compact, attractively branched mounding habit affords small tubular bright purple blooms housed in showy terminal sprays.
 Possessing both a herculean mettle and ultra-fine texture, ‘Iron Butterfly’ demands free draining niches and extends seasonal interest with warm rusty toned autumn flower color plus triumphs over hot dry conditions as well as sandy, infertile rock-strewn sites.

 A flashy new 2014 Jelitto Seeds introduction, this undemanding white blooming version of the New York Ironweed propels erect upright stalks, densely cloaked in serrated lanceolate green leaves, buoying fluffy delicate plumes of narrow-petaled creamy white daisies.
 Followed by decorative seed heads, the long lasting late-season blooms entice many garden visitors, especially the bees and butterflies, and make bright additions to cut arrangements.
 ‘White Lightening’s bushy clumping habit readily adapts to variable conditions and can be massed or planted as a striking focal point for a more informal venue.

-Size: 6' high x 2-1/2' wide; hardy to zone 4.
+Size: 6' 0" high x 2-1/2' wide.